January - February, 2015

 King Cormorants nest tightly in the neighbourhood of Rockhoppers.

 Such colonies provide not only interesting observations but also super strong smells from guano, urine and regurgitated baby food.
-After couple hours of photography admittedly we used to smell similar to them :)
+After couple hours of photography admittedly we smelt similar to Rockhoppers.

 The following day the fog cleared away and we were on the way to Stanley airport.
 There we were picked up by a 4x4 vehicle to the Volunteer point to photograph King Penguins.

-More information about travel arrangements and wildlife photography please read in this blog.
-Enjoy the reading.
+Information about travel arrangements and wildlife photography in the Falkland islands you can find in this blog.

-If you have any queries or would like to leave a comment in our guestbook, please drop as an e-mail.
+If you have any queries or would like to leave a comment, please drop as an e-mail.
 We are always happy to hear from you.